Feyerabend/vm/add/README.md

          self.stack.append(value)
      ```

-- This instruction pushes a value onto the stack.
+    - `LOAD`: This instruction loads a variable from the
+      environment and pushes its value onto the stack.
-  If the value is a number, it’s converted to a
-  *Church numeral* representation.

-- `LOAD`:
      ```python
      elif opcode == 'LOAD':
          var = parts[1]